lukifer/HoverForMore.js/README.md

 Fervently Asked Questions
 -------------------------

-**Q: Do I need any CSS of my own for this to work?**
+**Q: Do I need to add any CSS for this to work?**

-A: Technically, no. The element you're targeting simply needs to be an inline element with too much text to fit within its parent block element; this plugin does the rest.
+A: Technically, no. Target a block element with too much text to fit within its parent, and this plugin does the rest.

-However, to prevent a Flash of Unstyled Content and support Javascript-less users, it is strongly recommended you also add the three CSS rules displayed above.
+However, to prevent a Flash of Unstyled Content and support users without Javascript, it is strongly recommended you also add the three CSS rules displayed above.

+**Q: I'm seeing a visual flicker when hovering on items in Chrome/Safari.**

+A: That's not a question.
+But it's a known issue with GPU accelerated CSS3 on WebKit.

+You can correct this by adding `-webkit-transform: translateZ(0);` to the `<body>`.
+If that doesn't work, try adding `-webkit-transform-style: preserve-3d;` or `-webkit-transform-style: flat;` to the affected items.

 **Q: Shouldn't you just design your layout around your content, thus making this plugin unnecessary?**